 For around 150 years, besides cork, the estate produced mainly livestock and a bit of olives.
 In 2000, Philip Mollet, current owner and manager, revolutionised the farm strategy and decided to plant vineyard.
 The chosen Syrah grape variety turned out to be an outstanding success in the form of the internationally acclaimed Cem Reis wine.
 Later, a delightful selection of reds, whites and rosés was the outcome of the Alicante Bouschet, Aragonêz and Touriga Nacional plantation in an open valley.

-In 2004, agro-tourism (or farm tourism) became the natural evolution of the estate, ideal to relax in a scenic and historic part of the Alentejo, Portugal.
-This is the perfect environment for peacefully venturing into 4×4 or hiking tours focused on the amazing world of cork… or for birdwatching… of for stargazing.
-The usual seasonal farm activities throughout the year can occur all around you: cork oaks being manually stripped (May/June), wine harvest, sheep lambing and shearing, olive picking.
+This area of cork and holm oak forest and vineyards is ideal for relaxing in a historic area of beautiful scenery in Alentejo, Portugal.
+This is the perfect environment to quietly venture among the trees with focus on the amazing world of cork, on a jeep tour or hike… and birdwatching (Birdwatching) or stargazing (Stargazing).
+Typical seasonal agricultural activities can take place around you: manual cork and grape harvesting, sheep lambing and shearing, olive picking.
 During autumn and winter, black pigs from Spain (from which the bellota hams are made) roam freely on the farm, feeding on the acorn.

 Some of the finest award-winning reds, whites and rosés from selected handpicked grapes

 Guided 4×4 and hiking tours in our cork forest and vineyards with views over Sierra d’Ossa